 - Waste reduction

 Talking particularly about the process manufacturing industry, the packaging of finished goods is often done keeping the convenience and the requirements of the end consumer in mind.
-These options may range from a small 200 ml bottle to bulk containers for mass consumption.
-In this case, with the help of BOM, you can associate formula, labor, overheads as well as packaging materials with the finished good to govern the production process.

 Handling BOMs: